minprog/prog-project/10 Milestones/25 Prototype Version/10 Prototype Version.md

 ## Repository

 Commit and push all new code to GitHub.
 Don't forget to update your **README.md** if you have made any incompatible decisions, and push that file, too!
-Go on to setup the integration with Better Code Hub.